 Problems w/ constipation?
 Diarrhea?
+Having Strong urges to Defecate but Not Successful?
+Bloating?
+Irritable Bowel Syndrome?
 Dark circles under your eyes?
 Sudden low back pain after bending over to pick up a dime on the floor?
+Pelvic Pains?
 Joint pains?
-Pelvic Pains?
-Having Strong urges to Defecate but Not Sucessful?
 Weakness of the Psoas, Iliacus or Quadriceps muscles – muscles involved in posture and locomotion

-Could it be your Ileo-Cecal Valve? (or your Houston’s valve)
+Could it be your Ileo-Cecal Valve (or your Houston’s valve) is involved?

 The Ileo-Cecal Valve is located between the ileum (last portion of your small intestine) and the cecum or ascending colon (first portion of your large intestine; the appendix lays just below it..
 Its function is to allow digested food materials to pass from the small intestine into your large intestine.
 The ileo-cecal valve also blocks these waste materials from backing back up into your small intestine.
 It is intended to be a one-way valve, only opening up to allow the digested material to pass through and then closing to prevent the fecal contents from “falling” back into the small intestine.
 When the small intestine/large intestine is not active in the process of digestion or stool production), the valve is relaxed, neither open or closed.